eRST: A Signaled Graph Theory of Discourse Relations and Organization: Applications

 \section{Applications}

 Although \theory{} parsing will require further research before we can expect to leverage reliable automatic analyses for practical applications, it is worth considering what information the formalism exposes and how it could be used in practice.
-Since \theory{} graphs can easily be reduced to primary unsignaled RST trees, it goes without saying that they provide the same benefits as those trees, e.g.~proposition extraction (=EDU segmentation); a built-in, recursive ability to extract the most prominent units in any document (or subspan) for extractive summarization, central discourse unit identification, or related tasks; and identification of specific relations of interest (e.g.~parsing all speeches of a public figure or political party and extracting all \textsc{concession} relations made by them for inspection).
+Since \theory{} graphs can easily be reduced to primary unsignaled RST trees, it goes without saying that they provide the same benefits as those trees, e.g.~proposition extraction (=EDU segmentation); a built-in, recursive ability to extract the most prominent units in any document (or subspan) for extractive summarization, central discourse unit identification \cite{AtutxaEtAl2019}, topic segmentation \cite{xing-etal-2022-improving} or related tasks; and identification of specific relations of interest (e.g.~parsing all speeches of a public figure or political party and extracting all \textsc{concession} relations made by them for inspection), which can also be used for representation learning in downstream tasks \cite{huber-carenini-2022-towards,pu-etal-2023-incorporating}.
 Since relation spans and associated discourse markers are exposed by the graph, it is also possible to extract shallow discourse parses and use them to disambiguate connective senses or perform other tasks relying on shallow parsing, such as sentiment analysis or opinion mining.
-However, \theory{} graphs go beyond these original applications of discourse parsing to allow for additional, more fine-grained applications, for which we provide some examples here.\footnote{A reviewer has asked whether LLMs make such analyses redundant in practice.
-We do not believe so, for at least two reasons: 1.
-LLMs benefit from a variety of annotated data types for pre-training and instruction fine-tuning, and \theory{} data could be used to generate such supervision; and 2. identifying \theory{} relations with their associated signals is an end-task in itself, which can serve human analysts e.g.~in computational social science (analyzing political speech), quantitative and qualitative humanities research on rhetoric, and more, while offering evidence in support of the relations identified in each text.} In this section we would like to start by considering how much added value \theory{} brings to the core application of RST, i.e.~relation extraction, before considering some of its more novel applications and implications.
+In fact, we are planning to leverage the in formation in \theory{} to generate training data compatible with current shallow discourse parsing frameworks as an additional resource in appropriate formats.